On the cohomology of Fano varieties and the Springer correspondence: Introduction

 The paper is organized as follows.
 In Section~\ref{first section} we explain how the theory developed in \cite{CVX} for odd $N$ can be carried over to the case of even $N$ and we establish the Springer correspondence for nilpotent orbit of order two for the symmetric pair $(\rSL(2n),\rSO(2n))$.
 In Section~\ref{second section} we give the proof of our main theorem.
 The appendix by Dennis Stanton contains the proof of the combinatorial identity.

 {\bf Acknowledgements.} We thank the Max Planck Institute for Mathematics in Bonn for support, hospitality, and a nice research environment.
 Furthermore KV and TX thank the Research Institute for Mathematical Sciences in Kyoto for support, hospitality, and a nice research environment.
 Special thanks are due to Dennis Stanton for proving a key combinatorial identity and for writing an appendix containing the proof.
+We also thank the referee for the careful reading of the paper.